phR0ze/examples-rs/macroquad_ui/core/README.md

 Group is the fundamental container object from which all others are derived

 ## Backlog
+* Layout tracks child layouts and updates them with positioning when parent changes

+* Layout align value
 * Layout inside button
   * Layout to return size for parent layout
   * Calculate icon size, spacing, padding, margin and label for total size